andreamah/Business-Locator-Heatmap/README.md

 + The searchable categories are denoted on the [Yelp Developers website](https://www.yelp.com/developers/documentation/v3/all_category_list).
 + The map only includes businessses with at least one Yelp review.
 + At this time, the console and CSV file cannot display characters that must be decoded from Unicode (ie: Chinese characters).
++ Remember to use your own Yelp API key if using this program, as mine is omitted.